How to Add Zero-Cost AI Features to Any Website Using Local Models

 trainer.train()

 On my RTX 5090, 120 examples at 3 epochs takes about 107 seconds.
-On an RTX 3080, expect 8-12 minutes.
-Either way, it's fast enough to iterate on your training set multiple times in a single afternoon.
-That iteration speed changes how you think about fine-tuning — it stops feeling like a research project and starts feeling like debugging.
+On an RTX 3080, expect 8 to 12 minutes.
+Either way, it is fast enough to try your training set many times in one afternoon.
+That speed changes how fine-tuning feels.
+It stops being a research project and starts being more like debugging.

 04